Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Pruning and Shaping

-Warning: when you cut a rubber plant, it releases a milky white latex sap.
-This sap can irritate skin (especially if you have latex allergies), can damage furniture and floors if it drips, and is mildly toxic if ingested.
+⚠️ Handling the milky sapCutting a rubber plant releases a milky white latex sap that can irritate skin (especially with a latex allergy), stain furniture and floors if it drips, and is mildly toxic if ingested.
+Always wear gloves when pruning, wipe the cut with a damp cloth to stop the flow, and wash your hands thoroughly afterward.

 Pruning a rubber plant stem above a leaf node to encourage branching